daniel-rusu/pods4k/immutable-arrays/README.md

 <summary>No mutation exceptions at runtime</summary>

 Unmodifiable lists implement the Java `List` interface and override mutating methods to throw exceptions.
-Although this prevents mutation at the view level, it can result in exceptions being thrown at runtime affecting the user experience.
+Although mutation is prevented at the view level, bad usages result in runtime exceptions affecting the user experience.

-However, attempting to mutate an immutable array won't even compile preventing this category of defects altogether.
+Attempting to mutate an immutable array won't even compile preventing this category of defects altogether.

 </details>